Kitty Carlisle

-Kitty Carlisle Hart (born Catherine Conn; September 3, 1910 – April 17, 2007) was an American stage and screen actress, singer, television personality and spokeswoman for the arts.
-She was the leading lady in the Marx Brothers movie A Night at the Opera (1935) and was a regular panelist on the television game show To Tell the Truth (1956-1978).
+Kitty Carlisle Hart (born Catherine Conn; September 3, 1910 – April 17, 2007) was an American stage and screen actress, opera singer, television personality and spokesperson for the arts.
+She was the leading lady in the Marx Brothers movie A Night at the Opera (1935) and was a regular panelist on the television game show To Tell The Truth (1956–1978).
 She served 20 years on the New York State Council on the Arts.

 In 1991, she received the National Medal of Arts from President George H. W. Bush.
 She was inducted into the American Theater Hall of Fame in 1999.

 Early life

-Kitty Carlisle was born as Catherine Conn (pronounced Cohen) in New Orleans, Louisiana, of German-Jewish heritage.
-Her grandfather, Ben Holzman, was the mayor of Shreveport, Louisiana, and a Confederate veteran of the American Civil War.
+Kitty Carlisle was born Catherine Conn (pronounced Cohen) in New Orleans, Louisiana, of German-Jewish heritage.
+Her grandfather, Ben Holzman, was a mayor of Shreveport, Louisiana, and a Confederate veteran of the American Civil War.
 He had been a gunner on the CSS Virginia, the Confederate ironclad warship that fought the USS Monitor at the Battle of Hampton Roads.
 Her father, Joseph Conn, MD, was a gynecologist who died when she was ten years old.
 Her mother, Hortense Holzman Conn, was eager for her daughter to be accepted by local society.
-A taxi driver once asked if her daughter was Jewish, and she answered, "She may be, but I'm not."
+Hortense’s desire to assimilate was so great, a taxi driver once asked if her daughter was Jewish, and she answered, "She may be, but I'm not."